Zal0/ZGB/README.md

 In most cases you just need a small makefile like this

 ```
+# Project name must not be empty or contain special characters or spaces
 PROJECT_NAME = ZGB_TEMPLATE

 # Set platforms to build here, spaced separated.
 (These are in the separate Makefile.targets)